MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-plans-asynchronous-fulfillment.md

 ```

 > [!NOTE]
-> Cancellation and the balance addition flows using the `DataMart.notifyPurchaseResult` API are still supported.
+> Cancelation and the balance addition flows using the `DataMart.notifyPurchaseResult` API are still supported.

 ## Frequently Asked Questions

-**1. Is _Transaction ID_ still requiered?**
+1. Is *Transaction ID* still required?

-Mobile Operators do not have to return the Transaction ID passed to the portal, but Mobile Operators are required to store this value for troubleshooting purposes.
+Mobile operators do not have to return the *Transaction ID* passed to the portal, but they are required to store this value for troubleshooting purposes.

-**2. Which API control back should be used when the connectivity is available immediatelly?**
+2. Which API should be used to transfer control back to Mobile Plans when connectivity is available immediately?

 The `DataMart.notifyPurchaseDelayedProfile` API is supported for this scenario going forward.
-In this specific case the `networkRegistrationInterval` should be set to 0.
+In this specific case, the *networkRegistrationInterval* parameter should be set to **0**.

-If you have implemented the `DataMart.notifyPurchaseResult` API as specified in the Integration Guide, it will still be supported.
+If you have implemented the `DataMart.notifyPurchaseResult` API as specified in the integration guide, it is still supported.

-**3. Is ICCID information still required for eSIM activation call back?**
+3. Is ICCID information still required for the eSIM activation callback?

-The ICCID information is only needed for adding balance scenario, when the `DataMart.notifyBalanceAddition` API call back is used.
+ICCID information is only needed for the adding balance scenario, when the `DataMart.notifyBalanceAddition` API callback is used.

-If you have implemented the `DataMart.notifyPurchaseResult` API as specified in the Integration Guide, it will still be supported.
+If you have implemented the `DataMart.notifyPurchaseResult` API as specified in the integration guide, it is still supported.

-**4. What if I still need help?**
+4. What if I still need help?

-Please reach out to your Microsoft representative.
+Please contact your Microsoft representative.